lirantal/essential-nodejs-security-book/manuscript/utilize-the-transport.md

 ## Summary

-In this chapter we dived into the world of security by implementing HTTP headers for increased security.
-We learned about Helmet as a library which can be easily added to any ExpressJS project and quickly configured to provide additional security.
+In this chapter we introduced browser security controls by implementing HTTP headers for increased security.
+We learned about Helmet as a library which can be easily added to any ExpressJS project and configured it to provide additional security.

 The HTTP security headers that we reviewed are: